-Based on human general structure, the humanoid robot is a metal and plastic copy of the human body which is the most advanced system known.
-We could say that humanoid robots have great potential of becoming the supreme machine, with growing intelligence, expected to surpass human intelligence by 2030, and with already augmented motor capabilities in terms of speed, power and precision.
-Initially used in research, with the purpose of understanding the human body in detail, and eventually sourcing motion and control solutions already engineered by nature, humanoid robots are becoming increasingly present in our lives.
-Their operating environments are no longer limited to controlled environments found in laboratories, humanoid robots are now able, to different degrees of course, to tackle a variety of challenges present in the outside world.
-They are aready employed for entertainment purposes, assisting the elderly or performing surveillance on small kids.
-In this article we will review humanoid robots for sale on today’s market.
+The humanoid robot is a metal and plastic replica of the human body which is the most advanced system known to date.
+We could say that humanoid robots have great potential of becoming the supreme machine, with growing intelligence expected to surpass human intelligence by 2030, and with already augmented motor capabilities in terms of speed, power and precision.
+Initially used in research with the purpose of understanding the human body in detail and eventually sourcing motion and control solutions already engineered by nature, humanoid robots are becoming increasingly present in our lives.
+Their operating environments are no longer limited to controlled environments found in laboratories, humanoid robots are now able – to different degrees of course – to tackle a variety of challenges present in the real world.
+They are already employed for entertainment purposes, assisting the elderly or performing surveillance on small kids.
+In this article we take a look at humanoid robots for sale on today’s market.
 Generally the prices are not accessible to everyone, as they start from within the five-figure range.

 Why would I buy an advanced humanoid robot?

 Tasks and interactions with people that can be accomplished by such machines have difficulty ratings between medium and low, the human body is subject of study for researchers and engineers that develop technologies in the robotics field.
 An advanced humanoid robot has human-like behavior – it can talk, run, jump or climb stairs in a very similar way a human does.
 It can also recognize objects, people, can talk and can maintain a conversation.
 In general, an advanced humanoid robot can perform various activities that are mere reflexes for humans and do not require high intellectual effort.